Belpahar: Koili Ghoghar

-A scenic tourist spot about forty-five minutes away from Belpahar Railway Station on the way to Raigarh, Koili Ghoghar houses a beautiful river carving its way out of rock faces and cascading down in steps.
-It is a breathtaking sight during the rainy season.
-There are the resident ducks and monkeys that provide quite an entertainment for the tourists.
-It is a favoured picnic spot with people coming from far and near for a view of the lush greenery, surreal rock faces and the creamy waters cascading down the rocks.
-There is also a Shiva temple and a temple venerating a local deity for those with a religious vein.
-The town also has a Maa Tarini temple, near the NAC Checkpost (which is not closed), in the dense forest.
+A scenic tourist spot about forty-five minutes away from Belpahar Railway Station on the way to Raigarh, Koili Ghoghar houses a river carving its way out of rock faces and cascading down in steps.
+The area is inhabited by ducks and monkeys.
+It is a popular picnic spot.
+There is also a Shiva temple and a temple venerating a local deity.
+The town also has a Maa Tarini temple, near the NAC Checkpost, in the dense forest.